Sustainable Living Center Oregon

 The Problem?
 Your chickens are at risk from predators.
 If you have neighborhood dogs or trouble with wild predators such as foxes, raccoons or bird of prey, your chickens will be much more at risk free ranging than if they are in a yard or covered run.

-Chicken Cube is made of a 4’ X 4’ X 4’ plastic cube that houses the nest boxes, roost area, feed, and water
+Chicken Cube is made of a 4’ X 4’ X 4’ plastic cube.
+It houses: the roll-a-away nest boxes, roost area, no waste feeder, and automatic waterier.
+Is made from a 275 gallon IBC container.

 Chicken Tractor is any structure that can be moved from place to place with a bunch of chickens housed in it.